izi-ecommerce/izi-api/docs/source/usage/communicate_with_the_api.rst

     response = session.post('http://localhost:8000/api/login/', json=data)

 .. note::
     Custom User models with a different username field are supported.
-In Oscar API this field will be mapped to the corresponding username field.
+In IZI API this field will be mapped to the corresponding username field.

 When the authentication was succesful, your will receive a new (authenticated) sessionid, and the anonymous basket has been automatically merged with a (previous stored) basket of this specific user.
 You can see now that the owner is set in the basket: